-The assets remaining in the NPRF as at 31 December 2019 relate to withholding tax reclaims.
+The assets remaining in the NPRF as at 31 December 2020 relate to withholding tax reclaims.

-The market value of assets remaining to be legally transferred to the Ireland Strategic Investment Fund at 31 December 2019 was ε 51k.
-Once all assets have been legally transferred to the Ireland Strategic Investment Fund it is envisaged that the NPRF Commission will be dissolved.
+The market value of assets remaining to be legally transferred to the Ireland Strategic Investment Fund at 31 December 2020 was \in 18k.
+The process to dissolve the NPRF Commission has commenced and the NPRF Commission is liaising with the Department of Finance on this matter.